 Digital SLR Photography Tips: Composition

 Composition and You.
-When composing your subject and yourself, there are many thoughts, opinions and rules to think about, although I have never been one to follow the rules.
-What is important is how you want to portray the composition of the photograph, however, depending on what you are looking to achieve, we can narrow it down to just 2 choices;
+When composing your subject and yourself, there are many thoughts, opinions and rules to think about.
+However, I have never been one to follow the rules entirely.
+What is important is how you want to portray the composition of the photograph.
+Although, depending on what you are looking to achieve, we can narrow it down to just 2 choices;

 Just for me!

-Ok, if it is just you that you have to please it is a lot simpler, you know what you like and you can simply go out and do your best to get it, and enjoy the learning curve on the way!
-What you will find however, is that as you progress and learn, you will try new things, see things differently and start to mould your very own techniques, composition and style of photography.
+Ok, if it is just you that you have to please it is a lot simpler.
+You know what you like and you can simply go out and do your best to get it, and enjoy the learning curve on the way!
+What you will find however, is that as you progress and learn, you will:

-This is the point where you kind of “accelerate” your passion as you become hungry for new ideas and techniques.
-I suggest that you read a lot (use birthdays and Christmas as an excuse to build your library of decent reference books); I remember soaking up every bit of information that I could as a young lad getting started.
+This is the point where you kind of "accelerate" your passion as you become hungry for new ideas and techniques.
+I suggest that you read a lot.
+Use birthdays and Christmas as an excuse to build your library of decent reference books, courses or memberships.
+I remember soaking up every bit of information that I could as a young lad getting started.
 I still do now!